rethinkpriorities/rp_2020_benchmarking_poll/README.md

 * CA Prop 23 (Dialysis) is at 55.3% support (80% NMCI: 45.2 to 65.5), suggesting a 67.1% chance of passing.
 * CA Prop 25 (Bail) is at 59.1% support (80% NMCI: 50.7 to 67.6), suggesting a 81.9% chance of passing.

-See [this sheet](https://docs.google.com/spreadsheets/d/1yuEruo1z4sQ9IIqVMGba1-fumtmypbjZk_2tOZgVhkk/edit#gid=0) for all results and predictions.
+The predictions above are the only ones I want to be held to, but see [this sheet](https://docs.google.com/spreadsheets/d/1yuEruo1z4sQ9IIqVMGba1-fumtmypbjZk_2tOZgVhkk/edit#gid=0) for more details on model outputs.

 ### Install Prerequisites